 In Nevada, child support is intended to pay for the basic care (food, shelter, clothing, education) and medical support (insurance premiums and out-of-pocket costs) of children.
-For purposes of this article, the parent who receives child support is known as the "receiving parent,” while the parent who has to pay is called "the paying parent.”
+In Nevada, the parent who receives child support is known as the "receiving parent" or "obligee," while the parent who has to pay is called "the paying parent" or "obligor."

 The parent who has physical custody (meaning, the parent who cares for the children more frequently) spends a greater percentage of time with the children.
 That parent pays for more of the children's needs by virtue of the fact that they're together more often.
 So the other parent (also known as the non-custodial parent), who spends less time with the children, has to make regularly scheduled child support payments in order to ensure that each parent is paying a fair share of the children's expenses.

 Whether you're divorcing or you've never been married, when your relationship ends you need to get an official child support order.
-In Nevada, child support orders are determined according to each parent's gross monthly income and a mathematical formula known as the child support guidelines.
-For a detailed discussion of how child support is calculated and who renders a support decision, please see Child Support in Nevada by Teresa Wall-Cyb.
+Nevada child support orders are determined according to each parent's gross monthly income and a mathematical formula known as the child support guidelines.

-Child support funds are not paid parent-to-parent, but rather the paying parent pays CSE.
+Child support funds are not paid parent-to-parent, but rather the paying parent pays DWSS.
 This eliminates a great deal of parental conflict and uncertainty.
-Nevada issues a Nevada Debit Card to the receiving parent.
-The card is “charged up” with child support payments.
-Alternatively, CSE can arrange for direct deposit of child support into the receiving parent’s bank account.